likejin6/RAC1-latent-state-mapping/supplementary/README.md

 - Supplementary_Table_S5_program_gene_sets.csv
   Marker-based functional program gene sets used for UCell scoring.

-Future extension may include Python-based network topology validation and node2vec graph embedding analysis.
+Python-based graph representation validation has been implemented as a separate supplementary module in:

+`python_graph_validation/`

+This module re-analyzes scTenifoldKnk-derived WT/RAC1-vKO GRNs using topology metrics, adjacency-vector PCA, and aligned node2vec embeddings.